Korean War: Fighting around the 38th parallel (January–June 1951)

-At month's end, the Chinese planned the third step of the Fifth Phase Offensive (withdrawal), which they estimated would take 10-15 days for their 340,000 remaining men, and set the date for 23 May.
-They were caught off guard when the Eighth Army counterattacked and regained the Kansas Line on 12 May, 23 hours before the expected withdrawal.
+At month's end, the Chinese planned the third step of the Fifth Phase Offensive (withdrawal), which they estimated would take 10–15 days for their 340,000 remaining men, and set the date for 23 May.
+They were caught off guard when the Eighth Army counterattacked and regained the Kansas Line on 12 May, twenty-three hours before the expected withdrawal.
 The surprise attack turned the retreat into "the most severe loss since our forces had entered Korea"; between 16 and 23 May, the PVA suffered another 45,000 to 60,000 casualties before their soldiers managed to evacuate.
 The Fifth Phase Offensive as a whole had cost the PVA 102,000 soldiers (85,000 killed/wounded, 17,000 captured), with significant losses for the KPA.

 The end of the Fifth Phase Offensive preceded the UN May–June 1951 counteroffensive.
 During the counteroffensive, the US-led coalition captured land up to about 6 mi north of the 38th parallel, with most forces stopping at the Kansas Line and a minority going to the Wyoming Line.
 PVA and KPA forces suffered greatly, especially in the Chuncheon sector and at Chiam-ni and Hwacheon; in the latter sector alone the PVA/KPA suffered over 73,207 casualties, including 8,749 captured, compared to 2,647 total casualties of the IX Corps.

 The halt at the Kansas Line and offensive action stand-down began the stalemate that lasted until the armistice of 1953.
-The disastrous failure of the Fifth Phase Offensive "led Chinese leaders to change their goal from driving the UNF out of Korea to merely defending China's security and ending the war through negotiations".
+The disastrous failure of the Fifth Phase Offensive "led Chinese leaders to change their goal from driving the UNC out of Korea to merely defending China's security and ending the war through negotiations".